How long have you been a professional photographer?

 Will you edit all of our photos?
 Is there an extra charge?

 Yes.
 I personally edit every image for color, exposure, cropping, straightening, sharpening, and overall enhancements.
-I edit every image at no extra charge.
+I edit and deliver every edited image at no extra charge.

 How are the images delivered?